grpc/proposal/A59-audit-logging.md

 ## Implementation

-The implementation order will be C++, Go, Java and then wrapped languages.
+Implementation will first be done for C++ and Go.
+Following that will be Java, and finally wrapped languages will be implemented.